-Okay, so now that we’ve discussed the what, how, and why of the metamorphosis our body undergoes as it ages, here are some tips to hide belly fat.
+Okay, so now that we’ve discussed the what, how, and why of the metamorphosis our body undergoes as it ages, here are some tips and the best clothes to hide belly fat.
+These tips will also help you if you want to know how to dress over 60 and overweight, or over 50 and overweight.

 They’re not difficult but these simple tips can really make a difference!

 1 | understand your body shape to hide a belly

 If you know the overall shape of your body and understand how length and cut affect your appearance, you’re on the right track to hide belly fat.

 My philosophy follows the “fruity” interpretation: Apple, Banana, Pear, and Hourglass.
 Learn more about understanding and dressing for your Body Shape in this post.

 For example, if you have an Apple shape, the tunic and longer style tops that fall below your hip bones work well to hide belly fat.
 Add in a simple scoop neckline with no embellishments and a pair of leggings or skinny jeans, and you’ve got a great look!

 2 | watch the length of your top

 In general, you don’t want your top to hit right at your waist, or at the largest part of your muffin top.
 That’s calling attention to an area that you’d rather not, if you know what I mean.

 As women over 50, we tend to look best in tops that are longer and fall at least several inches below our waist.
 This has been an adjustment for me, because my go-to look for years was a tucked-in top or shirt and jeans, slacks, capris or shorts.